Opening a Showcase Website for DAMON

 DAMON: Data Access Monitor

+DAMON is a Linux kernel subsystem for efficient data access monitoring and access-aware system operations.
 With increasingly data-intensive workloads and limited DRAM capacity, optimal memory management based on dynamic access patterns is becoming increasingly important.
 Such mechanisms are only possible if accurate and efficient dynamic access pattern monitoring is available.
 DAMON is a Linux kernel subsystem for such data access monitoring and access-aware system operations.
-It is designed with its key access monitroing mechanisms and a major feature called DAMOS, that make it accurate (for DRAM level memory management), light-weight (enough to be applied online in production), scalable (keeps above properties regardless of memory size) and automated (tuning and access-aware memory maangement operations)....
+It is designed with its key access monitroing mechanisms and a major feature called DAMOS, that make it...